“To eat is a necessity, but to eat intelligently is an art” – La Rochefoucauld

 - play an outdoor game.

-- watch a movie or a favourite TV show together, not with popcorn, but with homemade healthy snacks.
+- watch a movie or a favorite TV show together, not with popcorn, but with homemade healthy snacks.

 - go shopping together.